 A: Having two phases to each Snow Emergency allows residents the ability to continue utilizing on-street parking during snow emergencies (residents may park on “day plow routes” during the night plow phase and vice versa).

 Q: How much does the city budget for snow emergencies?

-Generally speaking, the city budgets for an average of four snow emergencies per year at an approximate cost of $550,000 per snow emergency.
+A: Generally speaking, the city budgets for an average of four snow emergencies per year at an approximate cost of $550,000 per snow emergency.
 The budget is established for normal/average snow seasons.

 Q: I used to get a phone call telling me there was a snow emergency, why don’t we get called?